Hunter1202/Hunter1202/README.md

-- 👋 Hi, I’m @Hunter1202
+- 👋 Hi, I’m TrucLa~
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding and music
 - 🌱 I’m currently learning IT
 - 💞️
 - 📫